Natural Baby Life logo (480 x 130)

 Signs that baby isn’t getting enough milk

-If your baby isn’t swallowing enough milk, she may:
+If your baby isn’t swallowing enough milk, they may:

 • Seem extra sleepy or even lethargic